 E[zra].
 T. Benson, “General Conference Address, Salt Lake City, October 6, 1852,” Millennial Star, February 26, 1853, 130.

-For an extensive discussion of this trend, see Stapley and Wright, “‘They Shall Be Made Whole,’” 40–46.
+For an extensive discussion of this trend, see Stapley and Wright, “Female Ritual Healing in Mormonism,” 40–46.

 Note that prominent healers still persisted well into the twentieth century.
 For example, James Henry Martineau, a popular healer in his own right, wrote in 1905 of feeling ill and thinking of “my sister-friend Zina V. H. Bull, who has power in healing.
 I went to her, and asked her to bless me.
 She did so, and spoke in power.
 I felt better at once and the next day felt like a new man.”
 Uncommon Common Pioneer, 543.

-Stapley and Wright, “‘They Shall Be Made Whole,’” 40–46; “The Voice of the People Is the Voice of God,” A Statement by James E. Hall to the Members of the Church of Jesus Christ of Latter-day Saints in Utah Stake (Springville, UT, 1914).
+Stapley and Wright, “Female Ritual Healing in Mormonism,” 40–46; “The Voice of the People Is the Voice of God,” A Statement by James E. Hall to the Members of the Church of Jesus Christ of Latter-day Saints in Utah Stake (Springville, UT, 1914).

 Joseph F. Smith, “Editorial Thoughts: The Master of the House,” Juvenile Instructor, January 15, 1902, 50–51.